 The beauty of space in copywriting

-Every time you write something, anything - a note to the Amazon delivery man or your 995-page epic novel (What?
+Every time you write something, anything - a note to the Amazon delivery man, a page of website copy or your 995-page epic novel (What?
 You haven't started it yet?
 Better get a move on!) - what do you really want to achieve?

 My guess is this - you want your reader to reach the end.

 When writing for your business, it's essential that you pull your reader with you right through to the very end of your web page, sales letter, blog, newsletter, case study, tender document.

 A sure-fire way to achieve this is with gaps.
 And what are gaps made from?
 They are, of course, made from nothing at all.

 Of course, he's well wide of the mark - because plenty will come from inserting plenty of nothing into your copy.